-E. Carmen Ramos is the Smithsonian American Art Museum’s deputy chief curator and curator of Latino art; she joined the museum’s staff in 2010.
-Since then, she has dramatically expanded the museum’s pioneering collection of Latino art with an eye toward capturing the broad aesthetic and regional range of the field.
-Her research interests include modern and contemporary Latino, Latin American and African American art.
+E. Carmen Ramos is the Smithsonian American Art Museum’s acting chief curator and curator of Latinx art; she joined the museum’s staff in 2010.
+Since then, she has dramatically expanded the museum’s pioneering collection of Latinx art with an eye toward capturing the broad aesthetic and regional range of the field.
+Her research interests include modern and contemporary Latinx, Latin American and African American art.

 Before joining the museum’s staff, Ramos was an assistant curator for cultural engagement at The Newark Museum and an independent curator.
 She has curated exhibitions such as “The Caribbean Abroad: Contemporary Artists and Latino Migration” (2003), which featured the work of Nicolas Dumit Estevez, Scherezade Garcia, Miguel Luciano and Juana Valdes, as well as projects with Franco Mondini-Ruiz, Freddy Rodríguez, Paul Henry Ramirez and Chakaia Booker, among others.

-Ramos was the author of the exhibition catalogs Tamayo: The New York Years, Our America: The Latino Presence in American Art, America’s Pastime: Portrait of the Dominican Dream, Works by Freddy Rodríguez and Cut, Build and Weld: Process in Works by Chakaia Booker as well as catalogue entries for El Museo del Barrio and The University of Texas at Austin’s Jack S. Blanton Museum of Art.
+Ramos wrote a monograph about Freddy Rodríguez, which is forthcoming as part of the A Ver: Revisioning Art History book series published by UCLA’s Chicano Studies Research Center.
+She was the author of the exhibition catalogues Tamayo: The New York Years, Our America: The Latino Presence in American Art, America’s Pastime: Portrait of the Dominican Dream, Works by Freddy Rodríguez and Cut, Build and Weld: Process in Works by Chakaia Booker as well as catalogue entries for El Museo del Barrio and The University of Texas at Austin’s Jack S. Blanton Museum of Art.
 She has also published in American Art, African Arts and the New West Indian Guide.

 Ramos earned a bachelor’s degree from New York University (1988), and a master’s degree (1995) and a doctorate (2011) from the University of Chicago.